alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Users can copy between VMs inside the network

-- Login to an SRD as the research user via the remote desktop web client
+- Login to a workspace as the research user via the remote desktop web client
-- Open up a notepad or terminal on the SRD and attempt to paste the text to it.
+- Open a text editor or terminal, write some text, and copy it.
-- In another tab or browser connect to a different SRD (or to the same VM via the SSH connection) using the remote desktop web client
+- In another browser tab or window, connect to a workspace in the same SRE (or to the same workspace via the SSH connection) using the remote desktop web client.
 - Attempt to paste the text to it.

 ```{attention}